 We had a great team on site, with plenty of hands on-deck most of the time.
 Here, Richard Vogl, Doug Robinson, myself, and Frank & Julie Umberger are setting up to welcome visitors to the 22nd St. Show.

-Faceting Academy graduate Oke Millett, with Mark Raymond had a beautiful layout that included pieces from the 495-carat “Queen of Dushanbe” (here’s a piece) Spinel – including stones cut by yours truly:
+Faceting Academy graduate Oke Millett had a layout that included pieces from the 495-carat “Queen of Dushanbe” (here’s a piece) Spinel – including stones cut by yours truly:

 But, how were the sales?